NIEM/NIEM.github.io/json/faq/whyuse/index.md

-* A simple way for developers who are creating a resource to reuse data elements defined by others, instead of creating new defintions.
+* A simple way for developers who are creating a resource to reuse data elements defined by others, instead of creating new definitions.
 This encourages a degree of harmonization between different resources.

 * A [NIEM data model](../whatis#model), partitioned into a NIEM core of